toa-io/toa/libraries/agent/readme.md

   If `credentials` is omitted, generates a random username and password.
 - `now [shift]`: result of `Date.now()`, optionally shifted by a given number of milliseconds.[^1]
 - `set (variable)`: set a variable to the current pipeline value.
+- `print`: print the current pipeline value to the console.

 ```http
 POST /identity/basic/ HTTP/1.1